brkalmar/fetch_mediawiki_configuration/README.md

 `link_trail` is extracted from `siprop=general` under key `linktrail`.

-This is a [PHP PCRE](https://www.php.net/manual/en/book.pcre.php) pattern containing two groups: (1) the trailing section to be a part of the link it follows, (2) everything after.
+This is a [PHP PCRE](https://www.php.net/manual/en/book.pcre.php) pattern containing two groups:
+1. the trailing section, to be a part of the link it follows
+2. everything after

 We do some simple parsing of the pattern using the [regex-syntax](https://crates.io/crates/regex-syntax) crate.
 The [modifiers](https://www.php.net/manual/en/reference.pcre.pattern.modifiers.php) are also parsed and used where applicable.